 The rationale for the ITU-T Sector to become involved with PLT was an appreciation that although increasing use was being made of mains electrical wiring for data transmission, the power lines were neither designed nor engineered for communications purposes.
 In particular, ITU-T had concerns with the unshielded and untwisted wires used for power transmission, which are subject to many types of strong interference; many electrical devices are also sources of noise on the wire.

 Because of the susceptibility of power line communication to incoming interference, advanced communications and noise mitigation technologies have been developed for general purpose PLT applications within the Recommendation ITU-T G.9960 family of recommendations from 2010 onwards.
 More recently, ITU-T has developed a narrow band power line communications (NB-PLC) technology in Recommendation ITU-T G.9955 designed specifically to support smart grid connectivity and communications.
+The IEEE Standards Association has standards that leverage PLC for Smart Grid applications, e.g. IEEE Std 1901.2-2013.

 The frequency ranges defined for NB-PLC in Recommendation ITU-T G.9955 are those already designated for use by PLT in Europe by CENELEC and CEPT, and for the USA by the FCC.
 Moreover, the limits on conducted and radiated interference set in Annex 5 to Recommendation ITU-T G.9955 are as set by the IEC CISPR 22 standard, “Information technology equipment – Radio disturbance characteristics – Limits and methods of measurement”.